tmobile/magentaA11y/_checklist-native/alert-dialog.md

   - Alternatively can use `modifier = Modifier.semantics { disabled() }` to announce as disabled

 ### Focus
-- Use the default focus functionality of the native alert or modal
+- Use the default focus functionality of the native alert
-- The screen reader focus **must** be confined within the modal /alert /dialog/ drawer.
-When the alert appears, the initial focus should be to a logical place or to where the default focus is for the device within the modal
+- The screen reader focus **must** be confined within the alert.
+When the alert appears, the initial focus should be to a logical place or to where the default focus is for the device within the alert
-- Android sometimes initially focuses on the CTAs in the alert, not the text or title
-- Android often takes one swipe to bring focus inside the modal

 - **Android View**
 	- `importantForAccessibility` makes the element visible to the Accessibility API